ohbm/osr2020/register.md

 **Registration here (via Eventbrite) is not necessary if you have already registered for the main OHBM meeting.**

+You will be sent details on how to join the live broadcasts before the meeting commences on 23rd June.

 <div id="eventbrite-widget-container-108179533898"></div>

 <script src="https://www.eventbrite.co.uk/static/widgets/eb_widgets.js"></script>